Vatican says health of retired pope Benedict XVI 'worsening'

 When Benedict turned 95 in April, his longtime secretary, Archbishop Georg Gaenswein, said the retired pontiff was in good spirits, adding that “naturally he is physically relatively weak and fragile, but rather lucid.”

-Francis called on Benedict at the monastery four months ago.
-The occasion was Francis’ latest ceremony elevating churchmen to cardinal rank, and the new “princes of the church” accompanied him for the brief greeting.
+Francis also paid a visit to Benedict at the monastery four months ago.
+The occasion was Francis’ latest ceremony elevating churchmen to cardinal rank, and the new “princes of the church” accompanied him to the monastery for the brief greeting.

-The Vatican released a photo at the time that showed a very thin-looking Benedict clasping a hand of Francis as they current and past pontiff smiled at each other.
+The Vatican released a photo at the time that showed a very thin-looking Benedict clasping Francis’ hand as the current and past pontiff smiled at each other.

 In his first years of retirement, Benedict attended a couple of cardinal-elevating ceremonies in St. Peter’s Basilica.
 But in recent years, he wasn’t strong enough to attend the long service.